Rrominet/fxnetwork/README.md

 ## Usage

-Once installed you can launch FxCommander by the command `fxnetwork` (pointing to `/usr/lib/local/fxnetwork` that itself point to `/opt/fxnetwork/fxnetwork`)
+Once installed you can launch FxNetwork by the command `fxnetwork` (pointing to `/usr/lib/local/fxnetwork` that itself point to `/opt/fxnetwork/fxnetwork`)

 Just add it to your prefered launcher and you're good to go.
 Why not [fxcommander](https://github.com/Rrominet/fxcommander.git) ? :)